EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-stem/index.md

 ## Hide lines

-You can use similar comments **_in the source file_** to hide specific lines.
+You can use similar comments to hide specific lines.
 Here's another example, this time using `src/code-examples/hide-lines.js`.
 Check out the `hide-line` comments on lines 1, 7, 13 and 14:

 ![](hide-lines.png)